niharokz/nih.ar/content/note/how_this_website_works.md

 * Lightweight enough to be part of [512kb.club](https://512kb.club/).
 * All the pages in this website is created via [pidgeotto](https://pypi.org/project/pidgeotto/).
 * nihars.com and nihars.in to routed to nih.ar.
 I like name hack.
-* Currently it is running on gitlab pages.
-Am planning it to move it back to linode.
+* Currently it is running on linode server.

 Know that this site does not use cookies, so there's no being afraid for being tracked.